[Updated 12/20/2021] Personally, I’d argue that the best Western NC small towns easily rank among the best small towns in America on the whole.

 11. Blowing Rock NC

 These small mountain towns in NC obviously have lots to offer, and in my opinion Blowing Rock (population 1300, altitude 3500+ feet) is truly amongst the finest.

 It is, of course, celebrated for the unusual rock formation that is the town’s namesake– a huge stone thrust over the Johns River.
 And, perhaps unsurprisingly, the views are spectacular.

-There’s also a railroad theme park and quick access to the Blue Ridge Parkway near Moses Cone Memorial Park (which is good for horseback riding).
+There’s also the Tweetsie Railroad theme park and quick access to the Blue Ridge Parkway near Moses H. Cone Memorial Park (which is good for horseback riding).

 There’s also the aptly-named Mystery Hill, which you’ll simply have to investigate yourself!